SEC-025: Lock Out Tag Out for Equipment during Maintenance and Repair

 Only properly trained Authorized Persons may isolate the energy source and make the machine, equipment or system inoperative (establish a Zero Mechanical State ) prior to performing any service or maintenance.

-Faculty, staff or student who has been designated by his or her department to operate equipment, machinery or systems that can be affected during shutdowns for service and/or maintenance.
+Faculty, staff, or student who has been designated by their department to operate equipment, machinery, or systems that can be affected during shutdowns for service and/or maintenance.
 Shutdowns are performed by Authorized Persons using Lock Out procedures.
-In addition, personnel may be affected by shutdowns and Lock Out procedures when they are working in controlled spaces (e.g., electrical power to work area is secured during renovation, demolition activities or abatement of hazardous materials).
+In addition, personnel may be affected by shutdowns and Lock Out procedures when they are working in controlled spaces (e.g., electrical power to work area is secured during renovation, demolition activities, or abatement of hazardous materials).

-Faculty, staff or student who has been designated by his or her department to perform maintenance or service on a piece(s) of equipment, machinery or system and is qualified to perform the work.
+Faculty, staff, or student who has been designated by their department to perform maintenance or service on a piece(s) of equipment, machinery, or system and is qualified to perform the work.

 Cord and Plug–connected Equipment: